mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 [<img src="/_pages/tutorials/distance-measures/jaccard.jpg" width="200" height="190" align="right"/>](https://jaccard.com/collections/meat-tenderizers)

-[Jaccard distance](https://digfor.blogspot.nl/2013/03/fruity-shingles.html) is the inverse of the number of elements both observations share divided (compared to), all elements in both sets (think [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram)).
-This is useful when comparing observartions with categorical variables.
+[Jaccard distance](https://digfor.blogspot.nl/2013/03/fruity-shingles.html) is the inverse of the number of elements both observations share compared to (read: divided by), all elements in both sets.
+The the logic looks similar to that of [Venn diagrams](https://en.wikipedia.org/wiki/Venn_diagram).
+The Jaccard distance is useful for comparing observations with categorical variables.
 In this example I'll be using the UN votes dataset from the **unvotes** library.
-Here we'll be looking at similarity in voting on UN resolutions between countries.
+Here we'll be looking at similarity in voting on UN resolutions between countries on human rights issues.

 First we prepare the data by combining the votes with the roll calls, so we know which UN resolutions are being voted for.
 We'll just take the important votes of the resolutions for human rights focus on the UN resolutions voted on between 2005 and 2015.
 Then the votes are recoded, so a yes becomes a 1, a no a 0 and all abstains will be missing values (i.e. NA).
 The variables are selected that matter to the analysis: the country, the UN resolution reference and the vote.
 The resolutions then get rotated to being variables, so for each country is a row where the vote for each UN resolution is a variable.
 ```r